 - Alternate Air Source with Buoyancy Compensator connector (remove from BCD at shoulder)

-Failure to have SEP service these items by the due date posted in the Dive Management System (DMS) will result in suspension of authorization to dive.
+Failure to have SEP service these items by the due date posted in the NOAA Dive Log will result in suspension of authorization to dive.

 In addition to the above requirements, Divemasters must also complete the following annual refresher training: